lblod/form-content-service/README.md

 > Note: when a path is not specified when adding fields they get a generated path

+> ⚠️ Note: complex paths are broken at the moment, this means that if the sh:path object is a class value it won't set the value correctly!

 <details>
   <summary>Example form ttl (1*)</summary>